KAI KUH-1 Surion

 An initial force of around 245 Surions have been ordered by the Republic of Korea Army to replace their aging fleets of UH-1H utility helicopters and 500MD light utility helicopters, which have been in service for decades.
-KAI shall also construct civilian and law enforcement variants of the helicopter.
+KAI will also construct civilian and law enforcement variants of the helicopter.

 In 2017, the Surion was the centerpiece of an embezzlement scandal involving parent company KAI, the South Korean Ministry of National Defense and its Defense Acquisition Program Administration.